peaceful-james/mrvl/README.md

 iex -S mix phx.server
 ```

-## Stuff I would like to change as a priority

- 1. Use streams with async loading for the characters page
- 2. Persist the api call cache so restarting the server does not mean becoming slow again.

 ## Original Goals
 1. Fetch the characters from the Marvel API.
 Hint: You will use the URL http://gateway.marvel.com/v1/public/characters?[authenticated_params]